tonypony220/starknet-devnet/README.md

 ## Lite mode

-To improve Devnet performance, instead of calculating the actual hash of deployment transactions and blocks, sequential numbering can be used (0x0, 0x1, 0x2, ...).

-Consider passing this CLI flag on Devnet startup:

-- `--lite-mode` enables optimizations
+Since Devnet 0.3.0, the effect of lite mode is minimal and currently only skips block hash calculation (replacing it with iterative numbering: `0x0`, `0x1`, `0x2`, ...).
+Activate it by passing `--lite-mode` on startup.

 ## Restart